 New Mexico: Sparky’s

 Sparky’s is more than your average burger joint.
 The restaurant in Hatch considers itself a full-on roadside attraction.
-With weekly live music events and quirky decor that you’ll want to examine after your meal, Sparky’s is not just about the World Famous burger, though go ahead and order it.
-Your seven-ounce patty will come topped with melted cheese and a helping of green chiles, and you’ll get a free side and drink to boot.
+With weekly live music events and quirky decor that you’ll want to examine after your meal, Sparky’s is not just about its World Famous burger, though go ahead and order it.
+Your seven-ounce patty will come topped with melted cheese and hatch green chiles, and you’ll get a free side and drink to boot.
 It’s a simple yet delicious burger to remember.

 New York: Peter Luger

 Here’s a food fact for you: One of the most famous spots to enjoy a steak in New York also whips up one of the best burgers in the entire state.
 At Peter Luger in Brooklyn and on Great Neck, Long Island, the focus is on the quality of the beef, and the prime dry-aged meat that goes into Luger’s juicy, medium-rare burgers will have you begging for more.
-The burger is served on a sesame bun with raw onion, and the restaurant recommends you enjoy it as is.
+The burger is served on a sesame bun with raw onion, but you can add cheese and/or bacon if you like.

 North Carolina: Brooks’ Sandwich House

 Don’t let the name fool you.
-Brooks’ Sandwich House in Charlotte serves up more than sandwiches, though you will find them on the menu.
-The cash-only spot has been open since 1973, and it knows how to treat your taste buds, so order as recommended: “all the way.”
-That means topped with mustard, onions, and a helping of smoky beef chili.
-But don’t make a weekend trip out of it, as the place is open only Monday through Friday.
+Brooks’ Sandwich House in Charlotte serves up more than sandwiches.
+The cash-only spot has been open since 1973, and it knows how to treat your taste buds, so order your burger as recommended: “all the way.”
+That means topped with mustard, onions and a helping of smoky beef chili.
+But don’t plan to visit the restaurant during a weekend trip to the area: The place is open only Monday through Friday.

 North Dakota: Sickies Garage